-Toaster Oven Garlic Fries.
-A lightened up recipe for toaster oven baked fries covered in sweet roasted garlic, olive oil and parsley.
+A lightened up recipe for toaster oven garlic fries covered in sweet roasted garlic, olive oil and parsley.
 Just like the ballpark but better for you!

-This recipe for Toaster Oven Garlic Fries captures those irresistible ballpark flavors with a lot less of the grease and calorie guilt.
-One bite and I was back in the cheap seats watching Orel Hershiser pitch another shutout inning.
+This recipe for Toaster Oven Garlic Fries captures all those irresistible ballpark flavors but with a lot less of the grease and calorie guilt.

 Toaster Oven Garlic Fries – Step By Step

-Preheat toaster oven to 425 F, line a baking sheet with foil and lightly grease.
+If you can use foil in your toaster oven, line a baking sheet tightly with foil and lightly grease.
 Or lightly grease your baking sheet.

 Wash and slice the potatoes into sticks.
 Place sliced potatoes in a bowl and toss with oil, salt and pepper.

 Arrange potatoes in a single layer on the baking sheet with wrapped garlic.
 Bake at 425 F for 30 to 35 minutes turning the fries once around the 15 minute mark.

 When done, the fries will be browned, crispy on the outside but fluffy on the inside.